pohyk123/dynamixel_gripper/README.md

 ## Important points
 * Gripper may get hot after prolonged use.
 Keep track and ensure its **temperature does not exceed 65 degrees celsius**.
 To track temperature, check published topic **/gripper/state**
 * Certain parameters can be adjusted in 'tilt.yaml' & 'gripper_manager.launch' files, such as _port number, servo id search range, baudrate, joint velocity, open & close angles_
+* Ensure the dynamixel port in use follows _"/dev/ttyUSB0"_